 Botanical Name: Cosmos atrosanguineus

-You can expect the strongest chocolate smell in the early evening after a warm day, which makes it one of the best Plants that Smell Like Chocolate.
+You can expect the strongest chocolate smell in the early evening after a warm day, which makes it one of the best ornamental Chocolate Flower Plants on our list.

 Know everything about chocolate mint care here

 Botanical Name: Scorzonera hispanica